johnroper100/dropplets/README.md

 Here's a list of currently known and recommended 3rd party templates for Dropplets.
 To install a 3rd party template, upload it to the "templates" directory within your Dropplets installation.

 - [Chevrons](https://github.com/bishless/chevrons) by Daniel Bishop

+## Updating Dropplets
+Eventually, we will be implementing auto-updates for the Dropplets platform, but until then, just replace everything but your **posts** directory and **config-settings.php** when we release a new version of Dropplets.

 ## Changelog